aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 > These are the defaults that will be part of tsdoc, and not part of the README -
 > * email.from - TODO: find the default that Cognito uses.
-> * email.replyTo - use the same address as from.
+> * email.replyTo - same address as from.

 Code sample: